— ABOUT

 — MORE ABOUT ME

-I am Associate Professor in the Strategic & Defence Studies Centre at The Australian National University.
-Between 2022 and 2024, I also served as Deputy Director (Research) in the ANU’s Coral Bell School of Asia Pacific Affairs.
+I am Associate Professor and Head of the Strategic & Defence Studies Centre at The Australian National University.
 I have published widely on China-Japan relations, the economics-security nexus in Asia, and the role of ideas in International Relations, and I currently lead a team researching China's historical and contemporary role in shaping the international economic order.

 I have undertaken intensive language study and fieldwork in China, Japan and Taiwan over the past two decades, and provide regular research-based briefings and annual executive education courses to the Australian policy community on China and Japan.
 I received my D.Phil in International Relations and M.Phil in Modern Chinese Studies from the University of Oxford, where I studied as an Australian Rhodes Scholar.